SiliconLabs/gecko_sdk/app/wisun/documentation/example/wisun_soc_coap_meter/readme.md

     "token": "n/a",
     "uri_path": "n/a",
     "payload":
     {
+      "fd12:3456::62a4:23ff:fe37:a757 - 5000" : {
         "id": 366,
         "temp": 31.20,
         "hum": 41.20,
         "lx": 480
       }
     }

+    }

-This CoAP packet is sent to the CoAP Collector and is output in the CoAP Collector console on reception.
+The CoAP packet is sent to the CoAP Collector and is output in the CoAP Collector console on reception.

-There are more registered resources in CoAP Meter application: sensor/all (mentioned above), sensor/temperature, sensor/humidity, sensor/light and gpio/led.
-Based on Resource Discovery feature and Resource Handler service, all information about resources are available using any third-party CoAP client application, like libcoap-client.
+CoAP Meter application includes sensor/all (mentioned above), sensor/temperature, sensor/humidity, sensor/light and gpio/led, as additional registered resources.
+Based on Resource Discovery feature and Resource Handler service, information about resources is available using any third-party CoAP client application, like libcoap-client.

-## Get Sensor Data using libcoap Client over a Backhaul Connection
+## Get Sensor Data Using libcoap Client over a Backhaul Connection

 Any CoAP client that has IPv6 connectivity with the Wi-SUN CoAP Meter can retrieve the sensor metering data.

-Using libcoap you can also toggle the board LEDs and discover the attributes hosted by a CoAP server.
+Using libcoap, you can also toggle the board LEDs and discover the attributes hosted by a CoAP server.
- Please refer to  [AN1332: Silicon Labs Wi-SUN Network Setup and Configuration](https://www.silabs.com/documents/public/application-notes/an1332-wi-sun-network-configuration.pdf) for more information.
+ See  [AN1332: Silicon Labs Wi-SUN Network Setup and Configuration](https://www.silabs.com/documents/public/application-notes/an1332-wi-sun-network-configuration.pdf) for more information.

 ## Troubleshooting